 A reporter drank it live on NPR.
 Said it was fine.
 I believe them.
 And I still would hesitate.

 Trash is going to get there too.
 The landfills in Pennsylvania and Ohio aren’t going to absorb New York’s garbage forever.
-The fresh kills of the next generation are going to require real solutions — and those solutions are going to be easier and cheaper to deploy before the crisis point than after it.
+The fresh kills of the next generation are going to require real solutions, and those solutions will be easier and cheaper to deploy before the crisis point than after it.

 Trash doesn’t have that.
 Trash is unglamorous.
 It smells.
 Nobody wants to be the politician who runs on a waste management platform.
 Nobody goes to the March for Garbage.
 And so the problem compounds, quietly, while we put our bags at the curb and forget about it.